Now there are varieties of gifts, but the same spirit; 1 Corinthians 12:4

 Each Sunday morning, we gather at 10am for our worship which lasts 1 hour.
 During this time we have activities and snack for children.
 We have special worship services for Ash Wednesday, Maundy Thursday, and Christmas Eve.

 Then Moses and the people of Israel sang this sone to the Lord, saying, I will sing to the Lord, for he has triumphed gloriously; the horse and his rider he has thrown into the sea.

 NCC's extraordinary "blended" music program is the collaboration of musicians who are young, old, male, female, black, white, classical, contemporary, professional, and volunteer.
-On any given Sunday, worship is supported by music that includes our Worship Band, Chancel Choir, Bell Choir, vocal soloists, and instrumentalists ranging from guitarists to organists.
-Worshippers expect to hear everything from jazz and gospel to the Bach.
+On any given Sunday, worship is supported by music that includes our Chancel Choir, Bell Choir, vocal soloists, and instrumentalists ranging from guitarists to organists.
+Worshippers expect to hear everything from jazz and gospel to the classical.

 The Ministry of Education

 Making your ear attentive to wisdom and inclining your heart to understanding;